Lecture

 0 / 1

-What is one of the key concepts of Object-Oriented Programming (OOP) that refers to hiding an object's data (attributes) from the outside and allowing access only through the object's methods?
+Which key concept of Object-Oriented Programming (OOP) refers to hiding an object's data (attributes) from external access and allowing interaction only through its methods?

 Inheritance